Azathothep/neon/README.md

 - Systems ordering
 - Hooks for specitic entity and component events

-You can find an implementation of neon in the monogame-based engine [neongine](https://github.com/Azathothep/neongine).
+You can find an implementation of neon in the monogame-based engine [neongine](https://github.com/Azathothep/neongine)!

 ## Getting started

-Use Neon.Initialize() to set the base architecture.
+Before calling any neon code, be sure to call `Neon.Initialize()` to initialize the base storage architecture.

 ## Entities